WorldWideTelescope/worldwide-telescope-pyramid-sdk/tilepyramidsdk.md

 | [IProjectionGridMap](#iprojectiongridmap-interface)| Used to query the data grid based on the projection.
 | [ITileCreator](#itilecreator-interface)| Used to build the tile pyramids.

+### Core Classes
 The following are the core classes of the SDK, and source code is provided for all of them.
-They are encapsulated in the **Sdk.Core** project.
+They are encapsulated in the `Sdk.Core` project.

 | Class | Description |